franklesniak/retropie-setup/README.md

 ### Prepare the microSD Card with a Raspberry Pi OS Lite Image

-1. On the technician computer, extract the Raspberry Pi OS Lite `.img.xz` file:
+1. On the technician's computer, extract the Raspberry Pi OS Lite `.img.xz` file:
     - Right-click on the `.img.xz` file, then click `NanaZip` > `Extract to "[year]-[month]-[date]-raspios-[version]-[platform]-lite.img\"`.
 1. Use balenaEtcher to load the image file onto your microSD card
-    - Insert your microSD card into the technician computer and open balenaEtcher.
+    - Insert your microSD card into the technician's computer and open balenaEtcher.
     - In balenaEtcher, select `Flash from file`, then navigate to and select the image file you extracted.
 It should be in the `[year]-[month]-[date]-raspios-[version]-[platform]-lite.img` folder.
     - Click `Select target` then make sure the checkbox is checked next to your microSD card reader.